jjfrackowiak/Sepsis-Antibiotic-Timing-MetaAnalysis/README.md

 - **Original Dataset**: Analysis of the original 13 studies showed no significant difference in mortality between immediate and early antibiotic administration.
 - **Extended Dataset**: Incorporating two additional studies confirmed the original findings under the random effects model.
 The common effects model showed a significant result with higher mortality for immediate administration.

-## Visualization

-- **Forest Plots**: Used to visualize the results of both the original and extended datasets.
-- **Funnel Plots**: Applied to assess potential publication bias in the extended dataset.

-## Reproducibility

 This analysis was developed using the `renv` package to ensure reproducibility.
 All dependencies are captured in the `renv.lock` file.
 To replicate the analysis, `renv::restore()` is run to recreate the environment on your machine.